mh250229/Emerald_2_0_CCM_Configuration/Sales/Age Restrictions.md

 In addition, once a transaction is saved and then recalled, the restricted items require approval even if they were already approved before saving the transaction.

+Age Restrictions can be configured to trigger after the customer has scanned all their items at the Self Checkout (SCO) and selects OK to pay for the items.
+The restrictions are prompted and the attendant solves each restriction as required.

+Currently, this is configured via the PUT/emerald/selling-service/selling-configuration/v1/business-rules-settings/age-restrictions/{ruleId} in the Selling Configuration Services.

 ### Configuring an Age Restriction

 This example describes how to set up an Age Restriction Rule to prevent cigarette purchases to individuals under the age of 18.